dcannamd/FleetDemo/README.md

 ## Troubleshooting

 **Assembly fails with a 502.** Check the Render logs.
-Most often the key is wrong, or the model string in `ANTHROPIC_MODEL` is not one your account can access.
+Most often the key is wrong, or the model name in `GEMINI_MODEL` is not one your key can access.
+Model names change; confirm the current one in Google AI Studio and set `GEMINI_MODEL` accordingly.

+**Assembly fails with a 429.** You have hit Gemini's free-tier rate limit.
+Wait a minute and retry, or move to a paid tier before a live demo.

 **Assembly fails with "unparseable output."** The model returned prose instead of JSON.
 Refresh and retry; if it persists, the prompt in `server.js` may need a stronger instruction to return JSON only.